padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Next we want to add a PDF which explains the main business needs to our page.
-For this purpose we create add the `welcome.pdf` into the `/app/assets/pdf` folder.
-We can attach files (images, PDF, video) with the [add_file method](https://github.com/mikel/mail/blob/master/lib/mail/message.rb "add file method of action mailer") which takes a filename and the content as hash elements as arguments.
+Now we want to add a PDF which explains the main business needs to our page.
+For this purpose we will save the `welcome.pdf` into the `/app/assets/pdf` folder.

+To attach assets (images, PDF, video) into our mail we can make use of the [add_file](https://github.com/mikel/mail/blob/master/lib/mail/message.rb#L1774 "add_file method of the mailer gem") method.
+It takes a filename and the content as hash elements as arguments.

 ```ruby